lucidrains/h-transformer-1d/README.md

     heads = 8,                 # heads
     dim_head = 64,             # dimension per head
     block_size = 128,          # block size
-    reversible = True          # use reversibility, to save on memory with increased depth )
+    reversible = True,         # use reversibility, to save on memory with increased depth shift_tokens = True        # whether to shift half the feature space by one along the sequence dimension, for faster convergence (experimental feature)
+)

 x = torch.randint(0, 256, (1, 8000))   # variable sequence length